-Even if you plan to attend the Annual Meeting, we recommend that you also submit your vote as early as possible in advance so that your vote will be counted if you later decide not to, or are unable to, virtually attend the Annual Meeting.
+If you are the registered stockholder, you may vote your shares online during the virtual Annual Meeting or by proxy in advance of the Annual Meeting by Internet or, if you requested paper copies of the proxy materials, by completing and mailing a proxy card or by telephone.
+Even if you plan to attend the Annual Meeting, we recommend that you also submit your vote in advance so that your vote will be counted if you later decide not to, or are unable to, virtually attend the Annual Meeting.